adopted-ember-addons/ember-file-upload/docs/uploading.md

 {{/let}}
 ```

-After a file is added to your queue, the `onFileAdded` callback will be called.
-You may then upload the file to a URL by calling `file.upload()`.
+After a file is added to your queue, the `onFileAdded` callback will be called – for a complete callback reference see the [file-queue Helper API](../docs/api/helper/file-queue.md#helper-api).

+You may start to upload the file by calling `file.upload()`.
 This returns a promise that is resolved when the file has finished uploading, or is rejected if the file couldn't be uploaded.

 ```js
 export default class ExampleComponent extends Component {